Imagine driving down a serpentine mountain road, with turquoise Adriatic Sea shining bright in the distance - Welcome to Budva!

 Jaz beach is a large beach located a few kilometers west of Budva, while Sveti Stefan is a small and popular destination, located about 10 kilometers south of Budva.

 There are several small boutiques in the Old Town.
-More modern stores can be found along the Mediteranska street and the TQ Plaza shopping center at the end of it.
+More modern stores can be found along the Mediteranska street and the small TQ Plaza shopping center at the end of it.
 There's an indoor marketplace behind TQ Plaza, selling everything from vegetables to wine and liqueurs.

 Prices in Budva

 Compared to elsewhere in Europe, the price level in Montenegro is below the average, which is why Budva is an attractive destination especially for low budget holidays.
 The essentials of travel, such as prices of food & drinks in restaurants and hotel accommodation, are quite affordable in Budva.

 Hotel prices jump up in May as the high season starts and holidaymakers start flocking in.